polarmobile/polar.paywall.test/README.md

 ## Usage ##

 Open a command terminal and be sure you can run the paywall.test script.
 When run directly, the script will print out help information.

-You must first configure the application before you run it.
+Note: You must first configure the application before you run it.

 ### Configuration ###